nocalhost/nocalhost.github.io/docs/eng/getting-started.md

 [![](../assets/images/installation/nocal-success-load-cluster.png)](../assets/images/installation/nocal-success-load-cluster.png)

-!!!tip Example Application
+!!!tip Demo Application
     We will using the bookinfo application as an example here.
-You can use your own application that already deployed in your Kubernetes clusters, or you can follow **[Deploy Example Application in K8s](../references/deploy-app)** to deploy bookinfo app in your Kubernetes clusters.
+You can use your own application that already deployed in your Kubernetes clusters, or you can follow **[Deploy Demo Application](../references/deploy-quick-demo)** to deploy demo app in your Kubernetes clusters.

 ## Step 3: Start DevMode